What are the 6 Pieces of the Armor of God? [2022 Update]

 So, the righteousness of Christ guards our hearts.
 A believer knows that a heart filled with the Holy Spirit will often be the very protection he or she needs.
 Christ imparts his righteousness to our hearts which can help us deflect the deathblow Satan, our accuser, wants to deliver.

-The Sandals of the Gospel
+The Sandals of Peace

 Just as a belt held everything together, good shoes help protect the feet.
 Often a Roman soldier was required to march long distances.
 Without covering the feet and wrapping the ankles tightly so that the shoe did not slip, the warrior would stand on shaky ground, not ever able to trust his footing.